Starcounter/Docs/guides/network/middleware/README.md

 }
 ```

-When a call for `/person` is made, this is what will happen:
+When there is a call to`/person`, this is what will happen:

-1. The JSON object `Person` will be returned by the handler
+1. The handler returns The JSON object `Person`
-2. The `HtmlFromJsonProvider` will intercept the object
+2. The `HtmlFromJsonProvider` intercepts the object
-3. It will look in the JSON file for the `Html` property and find `/person.html`
+3. It looks in the JSON file for the `Html` property and finds `/person.html`
-4. It will return the HTML found at that path
+4. It returns the HTML found at that path

-If the HTML at the path would be a complete HTML document, this would be sufficient.
-Though, because the HTML provided in this example is a HTML template, it is necessary to add another layer of middleware to convert the template to a full HTML document that can be rendered by the browser.
-That's where `PartialToStandaloneHtmlProvider` enters the picture.
+If the HTML at the path would be a complete HTML document, this would be enough.
+Though, because the HTML provided in this example is a HTML template, it's necessary to add another layer of middleware to convert the template to an HTML document that the browser can render.
+That's what `PartialToStandaloneHtmlProvider` does.

 ### PartialToStandaloneHtmlProvider

 This middleware class checks if the HTML is a full document, or essentially if it starts with a `<!DOCTYPE html>`.
-If it is not a full HTML document, it wraps the existing HTML inside the body of an HTML document that contains the following:
+If it's not a full HTML document, it wraps the existing HTML inside the body of an HTML document that contains the following:

 1. A `puppet-client` element to create a WebSocket connection
 2. Import links to the Starcounter custom elements `starcounter-include` and `starcounter-debug-aid`
 3. Import links to the outside libraries Polymer and Bootstrap
 4. The session URL which makes it possible for PuppetJs to request the relevant JSON in a future request

-It is possible to override this default HTML by passing a string containing HTML as a parameter.
+It's possible to override this default HTML by passing a string containing HTML as a parameter.
 Here's an example of that:

 {% raw %}
 ```cs